Edinburgh with Kids: Castles, Harry Potter, and the Wildest City in Scotland

 Museums and Indoor Attractions

 Dynamic Earth is an interactive science museum focused on the planet's natural history, from the Big Bang to climate change.
 It uses special effects, 4D cinema, and hands-on exhibits to tell the story of Earth, and kids absolutely love it.
-The glacier simulator and the tropical rainforest room were highlights for our kids.
+The glacier simulator and the tropical rainforest room were highlights for Lila.
 It's located near Holyrood Palace and makes a natural pairing with a Royal Mile walk.

 Camera Obscura, near the top of the Royal Mile, is a wonderfully quirky attraction with five floors of optical illusions, holograms, and visual tricks.
 The rooftop camera obscura itself - a Victorian device that projects a live image of the city onto a table - is genuinely fascinating.
 Kids go wild for the mirror maze and the vortex tunnel.
 It's the kind of place that's hard to describe but impossible not to enjoy.